andrewharvey/psma-admin-bdys-data/README.md

 - **pack**: Creates `.tar.xz` (defaults to `.tar.xz`, call `./src/pack.sh zip` directly for `.zip`) files of the `data/outputs/shp` files for easy distribution into `data/outputs/xz` (or `data/outputs/zip`)
 - **clean**: Removes data/index.json only
 - **clean_all**: Removes all downloaded and processed data
+- **pgsql**: Load Shapefiles into PostgreSQL/PostGIS

-To load the processed shapefiles into PostgreSQL use:
+To load the processed Shapefiles into PostgreSQL/PostGIS, set the [PG environment variables](https://www.postgresql.org/docs/current/static/libpq-envars.html) and run:

+    make pgsql

+or individually with:

     shp2pgsql -dI data/outputs/shp/FILENAME.shp TABLE_NAME | psql